awbored/SecretTV-Playlist/README.md

 # 2022/12/Christmas Weekend - SecretTV Playlist

 During Christmas weekend (Saturday-Monday) the following will be playing ON LOOP so we don't know the exact time for each special, but use this guide to find out where we are on the playlist.
+This playlist is 33 hours long!

 Fun things, I'm running the Simpsons and Charlie Brown specials twice because they're from different sources!